smkiewel/aeonRequestsDialog/README.md

   default: 'Cancel Request'

-* 'buttonsMessage': message to be displayed above the submit and cancel buttons

-  default: ''

 * 'submitButtonsTag': html tag to use for creating buttons.
 Values:
   1. input: form elements of type submit and reset
   2. button: button element
   3. a: anchor tag with href="#"

   default: input

-* 'footer': footer message

-  default: ''

 * 'selectAllButtonsPosition': position(s) to show select all/none buttons at.
 Values:
   1. '': no buttons